m3o/dev/blog/_posts/2020-12-03-m3o-open-to-the-world.md

 We're excited to unveil M3O to the world and hopefully you're interested in trying it out too.
 Just head on over to the [website](https://m3o.com) to get started or join us on [slack](https://slack.m3o.com) and [discord](https://discord.gg/hbmJEct).
-If you've felt the pains of managing cloud infrastructure and want a simpler experience that just lets you focus on microservices development (primarily in Go) then we're the new cloud provider built just for you.
+If you've felt the pains of managing cloud infrastructure and want a simpler experience that just lets you focus on microservices development then we're the new cloud provider built just for you.

 Cheers